eradman/sidecomment/TIMELINE.md

 * Use install page to update the list of domains
 * Add tests to verify authorized requests
-* Send e-mail only in production mode
+* Send email only in production mode
 * Add account.username field
 * sketch UI to editing account details